haoxins/haoxins.github.io/archived/2021-programming-100-go-mistakes.md

 ```

 * Concurrency **isn't always faster**
+  - If the workload that we want to parallelize is
+    **too small**, meaning we're going to compute it
+    too fast, the benefit of distributing a job
+    across cores will be destroyed.

 > - A **thread** is the **smallest unit** of processing
     that an **OS** can **perform**.